msmolens/treetop/README.md

 - Click the Preferences button to customize Treetop's display.

-- Click a folder to set Treetop's root.
+- Click on a folder to make it the root folder.

 ## Development